 Tolerate: Deer, Drought, Erosion, Dry Soil

-Korean lilac is a dense, rounded-oval, non-suckering, deciduous shrub which typically grows 4-8’ tall with a spread of 6-10’.
 ‘Palibin’ is a compact, low-spreading cultivar which typically grows 4-5’ tall with a spread of 5-7’.
-Pale pink, sweetly-fragrant single flowers arranged in dense, terminal clusters (panicles to 4” long) cover this shrub with a profuse bloom in late April to early May (St. Louis area).
-Elliptic-ovate, dark green leaves (to 1.5” long) are smaller than the species.
-No fall color.
+Pale pink, sweetly-fragrant single flowers arranged in dense, terminal clusters (panicles to 4” long) cover this shrub with a profuse bloom.
 This shrub is sometime grafted to a 4’ standard and sold as a small tree with a dense, rounded crown.
 Tree form typically matures to 8’ tall.

 No serious insect or disease problems.
-This Korean lilac is extremely resistant to powdery mildew.
+Meyer lilac is extremely resistant to powdery mildew.
 Flower buds are susceptible to frost injury in early spring.

 Effective as a specimen or massed.
 Shrub borders, foundations.
 Good screen or informal hedge for property lines.
-Korean lilacs are generally more attractive than many other species of lilacs in summer due to their mildew-free foliage.
+Meyer lilac is generally more attractive than many other species of lilacs due to its structure, floriferous bloom and mildew-resistant foliage.